 A typical business day at the Business School involved about two three-hour lectures with one-hour tutorials in between and group meetings to tackle our ever interesting group assignments and case studies.
 A typical day would also involve attending the many conferences and events hosted by the Business School in the evenings.

 What do you enjoy most about your work and what are the main challenges that you face?

 I enjoy applying the modelling and quantitative skills I learned at the Business School to my equity analysis.

 In what way is remaining connected to your alumni network important to you?
 What value do you get out of your connections with the Business School and your fellow alumni?

 My continued contact with my alumni contact helps me to stay informed about current trends and events in the investment management industry as I continue to interact with my former classmates all across the world.
 As an offshore equity analyst, sometimes I am able to get useful insights from my alumni network based in Europe concerning macroeconomic and company specific trends affecting some of my subject companies/stocks.

 Have you taken advantage of any of the lifelong learning opportunities offered to you as an alumni benefit?
 Why is it important to you to continue your learning journey?

-I continue to take advantage of and learn from lifelong opportunities provided by the School, including career and professional insights from the careers service.
+I continue to take advantage of and learn from lifelong opportunities provided by the School, including career and professional insights from Careers.